Parking - Frequently Asked Questions

 Parking where you are allowed to park, but breaching the regulations, such as overstaying in a pay and display bay will be subject to a lower penalty of £50 (reduced to £25 if paid within 14 days).
 Parking somewhere you shouldn’t, such as on yellow lines, will be subject to a higher penalty of £70 (reduced to £35 if paid within 14 days). £70 is the current penalty for all contraventions in Milton Keynes.
 For details of which contraventions are subject to the higher and lower level charge please click here to view the Parking Charges Table.

 Milton Keynes Council runs Residential, CMK Carers, Hotels Commuter and Market Trader permit schemes.
-See the Parking home page
+We also offer Employee, Commuter and Car Share permits.
+See the Parking Permits page.

 Milton Keynes Council would not generally implement parking restrictions such as double yellow lines in isolated locations unless there is a genuine road safety concern normally substantiated by a collision history.
 The remoteness from the normal beats of our parking enforcement team mean that they would receive minimal enforcement, particularly in the evenings and weekends.
 To implement waiting restrictions involves the making of a Traffic Regulation Order which is the legal document that makes the restrictions enforceable.
 The making of a Traffic Regulation Order consists of a lengthy and costly legal procedure.
 Should parked vehicles cause a serious obstruction, the local Police Officers are best placed to assist in the matter.